 I was shocked.
 I had never met anywhere for anything unless it was the principal's office because I was in trouble or the bar (which was certainly a place to meet but not for meetings).
 So stepping both into the unknown of this group of women, none of them from here, and a bakery I somehow thought was against the family law to enter (the wonderful cake beyond our self-esteem and wallets), it all felt very foreign.

 I got used to going in but it still took years to order a pastry.

 Now it's a place I meet others at often.
 Old friends, former classmates, even blind dates.
 In this picture, I'm meeting with Robyn and Joyce whose writings and struggles to write urge me forward.

 Last year, on September 30th and the first day of Rosh Hoshonah, my mother, Florence died.
 She was the inspiration and core spirit of this blog series and its sister video.

 However, each year the date of Rosh Hoshonah changes as the Hebrew calendar is lunar.
 So, as was her life, Florence's death is equally complicated and multi-layered.
 This year, for Rosh Hoshonah, I've re-posted the three 2008 entries that my sister and I wrote for Florence.
 On September 30, I'll re-post the freezing cold day our community came out to celebrate her life.

 Perhaps such writing is unusual to do in response to the death of a parent, but Florence lived art before she lived anything else.
 Writing these posts when she died was the most appropriate way we could honor her.

 **** In The Still Of The Night

-The call from P. at 2:13 am.
-Some thing's more wrong than usual wrong.
+The call from Penny at 2:13 am.
+Something is more wrong than the usual wrong.